What obligations/duties does the employer owe to the employee?

 5. Give employees reasonable opportunity to have their complaints looked at.

-6. There is no duty to provide references to an employee. (except where the reference is required by the Financial Service Authority.)
-However, if a reference is provided the employer owes a duty to the employee to make sure the reference is completed with reasonable skill and care and is true, accurate and fair.
+6. There is no duty to provide references to an employee, (except where the reference is required by the Financial Conduct Authority).
+However, if a reference is provided by the employer, the employer owes a duty to the employee to make sure the reference is completed with reasonable skill and care and is true, accurate and fair.
 The employer also owes a duty to the receiver of the reference not to make any negligent statements about the employee.